DataDog/documentation/content/en/continuous_integration/setup_tests/python.md

 pip install -U ddtrace
 {{< /code-block >}}

-For more information, see the [Python tracer installation][2] documentation.
+For more information, see the [Python tracer installation documentation][2].

 ## Instrumenting your tests